Rent a single or double kayak at the Beach Outfitters and Gift Shop.

 Here are some PDF informational documents.

 Consider joining the Friends of John D. MacArthur Beach State Park.
-You get a free kayak rental each time you visit the park (about the same cost as one full day rental).
+You get a free kayak rental each time you visit the Park, and your admittance is free, too.